 If you are interested in becoming a member of First Methodist Mansfield, you are invited to join Senior Pastor David Alexander for the next session of Starting Point.
 At this casual and relaxed gathering, you will learn more about our church, our mission and what we believe.
 At the end of the gathering, you will have the opportunity to unite in membership with First Methodist Mansfield.
 For complete details and upcoming dates, go to the Starting Point page.
-You may also contact Amy Jeter for more information about beginning your journey to church membership.
+You may also contact Leslie Waldson for more information about beginning your journey to church membership.
 The following are responses to several of the most frequently asked questions about membership in our church.

 Do I have to be baptized to join the church?